grodansparadis/vscpl2drv-logger/README.md

 - **name** should be a system unique name you give your driver.
 - **path-driver** Is the path to where the driver is installed.
 Standard location is */var/lib/vscp/drivers/level2/vscpl2drv-logger.so*
 - **path-config** Is the path to the driver configuration file.
 A good place to put this file is in */var/lib/vscp* or for higher security */etc/vscp*.
 Se below for more information.

-The *mqtt* section is optional and the main MQTT settings for the VSCP daemon will be used for all entries that is not present.
-The subscribe topic is however probably something that is set to a different value than for the general settings as this is the topic subscribed to to get logging entries.
+- **guid** Is the GUID for the driver.
+All level II drivers must have a unique GUID.
+There is many ways to obtain this GUID, Read more [here](https://grodansparadis.gitbooks.io/the-vscp-specification/vscp_globally_unique_identifiers.html).

+The *mqtt* section is configured as for mqtt configuration for the VSCP daemon.
+See [VSCP daemon documentation](https://grodansparadis.github.io/vscp/#/configuring_the_vscp_daemon?id=config-mqtt) on the topic.

 ### Driver configuration